Advertiser disclosure

 For example, plan to invest just 1% of your salary into the employer plan.
 You probably won’t even miss a contribution that small, but what makes it even easier is that the tax deduction you’ll get for doing so will make the contribution even smaller.

-Once you commit to a 1% contribution, you can increase it gradually each year.
+You can increase it gradually each year if needed.
 For example, in year two, you can increase your contribution to 2% of your pay.
 In year three, you can increase your contribution to 3% of your pay, and so on.
 Start high as you can, though.
+If you time the increases with your annual pay raise, you’ll notice the increased contribution even less as it splits between retirement and a direct deposit into your linked checking account.

 3. Open an IRA, too